josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-why">

 **Why**? <br />
-Type names make it easy to find a specific file type using an editor or IDE's fuzzy search techniques.
+Type names make it easy to find a specific file type using the fuzzy search techniques of an editor or IDE.

 </div>